-Combined, the new annual cost to Whitaker is $29,320 which is 22 percent less than before, and Whitaker is now able to measure their stockpiles 2 times more frequently, while spending 4 times less time overall.
+Combined, the new annual cost to Whitaker is $29,320, which is 22 percent less than before, and Whitaker is now able to measure their stockpiles twice as frequently, while spending four times less time overall.
 The Kespry Automated Drone System has clearly paid for itself on just stockpile measurement efficiency and savings, the company said.

 The leader at Whitaker on this drone project has been John Davenport, who in a short amount of time has become an industry expert on drones, advising not only peer companies about his experiences, but sharing valuable information back to Kespry to improve their product.

-Along the way, John has uncovered some other real and exciting benefits from drones, well beyond the initial cost savings.
+Along the way, Davenport has uncovered some other real and exciting benefits from drones, well beyond the initial cost savings.

-- New Opportunities – John is flying the Kespry drone more than 24 times per year, with only half of those flights being for stockpile measurement.
-The team at Whitaker is using the Kespry Drone System for quarry inspection, mine planning and mine operations.
-They’re also finding the Kespry Drone to be a great tool for construction and road projects, to verify aggregate and excavation amounts.
+- New Opportunities – Davenport is flying the Kespry drone more than 24 times per year, with only half of those flights being for stockpile measurement.
+The team at Whitaker is also using the Kespry Drone System for quarry inspection, mine planning and mine operations.
+Additionally, they’re finding the Kespry drone to be a great tool for construction and road projects, to verify aggregate and excavation amounts.
 Whitaker also includes the Kespry aerial images and 3D models in their customer proposals and project updates.